Daniel-KM/Omeka-S-module-EasyAdmin/README.md

 - Allow the reviewer to delete any resource.
 - Manage the maintenance.
 - Display a quick button to create a resource template
+- Add an "Apply" button on every module config form, to save the settings and stay on the form (active tab included) instead of returning to the module list.
+- Override the base URI of local files (section "Maintenance and tests"), to serve file URLs from another server (for example production) while keeping uploads and derivatives local.
+Useful to work on a copy of the database without the files.

 ### Bulk Upload in item form and in separate form